Vetii/JBrainy/README.md

     - `src/main/java/`: Application generation
     - `src/main/kotlin/`: Data gathering with PAPI library.
 - `src/test`: Unit tests
-- `lib`: Local libraries (java bindings to the PAPI library).
+- `papi-java`: Submodule with Java bindings to the PAPI library.

 ## Tasks

 The build tool is gradle, the main tasks are:

-- `gradle jmh`: Generates applications and runs a `jmh`-based benchmark to generate a file `jmh-results.csv`.
+- `gradle jmh`: Generates applications and runs a `jmh`-based benchmark to generate a file `jmh-results-<commit-id>.csv`.
-- `gradle run`: Generates applications and gathers their performance counters
+- `gradle run`: Generates applications and gathers performance counters
 - `gradle test`: Runs the unit tests.